ColinDuquesnoy/Time2Pull/README.rst

   $ git remote update
   $ git status -uno

-If one of the repository is behind remote/origin, the application will warn you by displaying a message in the system tray and by playing an alert sound.
-The application also display the repository status (uncommitted changes, pushable commits,...).
+If one the repository is behind remote/origin, the application will warn you by displaying a message in the system tray and by playing an alert sound.

+The application also display the repository status (uncommitted changes, pushable commits,...) as an icon.

+See the screeshots:

 License
 =======